Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 24 active stops operating in Abbotsford.
-These include a mix of light rail and bus services, with 33 individual routes providing 10,448 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 180 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Car remains the dominant mode at 49%, followed by walking at 13% and train at 11%.
-Vehicle ownership averages 0.5 per dwelling, below the regional average.
+Abbotsford has 24 active public transport stops, offering a mix of light rail and bus services.
+These stops are served by 33 different routes, collectively facilitating 10,448 weekly passenger trips.
+Transport accessibility is rated as excellent, with residents typically located 180 meters from the nearest stop.
+Most residents commute outward due to the area's predominantly residential nature.
+Car remains the primary mode of transport at 49%, followed by walking (13%) and train usage (11%).
+The average vehicle ownership per dwelling is 0.5, lower than the regional average.

-According to the 2021 Census, 51.1% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 1,492 trips per day across all routes, equating to approximately 435 weekly trips per individual stop.
+According to the 2021 Census, 51.1% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency averages 1,492 trips per day across all routes, equating to approximately 435 weekly trips per stop.

 Frequently Asked Questions - Transport